-Weekend trips are supposed to be easy.
-That’s why we’ve outlined six Wyoming weekend getaways to choose from.
-Use the itineraries below to plan a two-day trip with ease and get in the know on things to do in the area, lodging options and local events to check out during your stay.
-String all six together and make a Wyoming road trip that hits much of the best there is to see and do in the state.
+That’s why we’ve outlined seven Wyoming weekend getaways to choose from.
+Use these itineraries to plan a two-day trip with ease and get in the know on things to do in the area so that you can make the most of your stay even on a tight timeline.
+String all seven together and make an epic Wyoming road trip.

 Day 1 – Hot Springs

-Start your day off with a brisk hike on one of the 6.2 miles of hiking trails in Hot Springs State Park in Thermopolis.
-Picnic at one of the areas provided in the park, then relax the rest of the afternoon away by soaking in the free bath house, where the water is maintained at 104 degrees.
+Start your day off with a brisk hike on one of the 6.2 miles of trails in Hot Springs State Park in Thermopolis.
+Picnic at one of the areas provided in the park, then relax the rest of the afternoon away by soaking in the free bathhouse, where the water is maintained at 104 degrees.

 Before leaving the park, check out the Big Spring, a Technicolor turquoise and green pool that pumps out 3.6 million gallons of 127-degree water daily.
 Finally, head to Thermopolis for dinner and to spend the night.